We may get commissions for purchases made through links in this post.

 Twist ties and toxic metal

 Then I learned that some vets recommend not using twist ties around pets (here’s another one).
 This is because you never know what metals are used in making them.
-If your pet regularly chews on a twist tie that has lead, zinc or copper, that could endanger their health or even kill them.
+If your pet regularly chews on a twist tie that has lead, zinc or copper, that could endanger their health or worse.

 At the very least, it’s important to keep twist ties away from pets and small children.
 I try to avoid buying products that use twist ties, and I never use them around the house anymore.